clinaresl/exm/README.md

 produces a feasible schedule for all the exams found in `data/example-1.xlsx`.
-The input spreadsheet is specified with `--master` and unless another name is given for the output spreadsheet, it is named after the input file adding `-timetable`.
+The input spreadsheet is specified with `--master` and unless another name is given for the output spreadsheet with the directive `--output`, it is named after the input file adding `-timetable`.
 The contents of the output spreadsheet `data/example-1-timetable.xlsx` are shown next:

 | Asignatura | Curso | Cuatrimestre |Fecha | Hora |